Smith Strat

 Since Stratocaster was no longer a Fender guitar model, but represented a whole line of Fender guitars with different names, including Strat, Gold Stratocaster and Walnut Strat, this basic model was named Standard Stratocaster.
 Its first version, unofficially dubbed Smith Strat, was marketed in December 1982 and it must not be confused with its second version, marketed in June 1983.
 You won’t see "Smith Strat" on the headstock, or on any catalogs, because it's only a nickname that Fender enthusiasts gave to this model the “Smith Strat” in homage to the man that redesigned Stratocaster.

-In June 1983, with the aim of lowering costs, the Standard Stratocaster was significantly revised by relocating the jack socket to the new single layer, twelve screw pickguard, and offering only one tone control instead of two - hence the nickname "2 Knobs Stratocaster".
-The new Standard Stratocaster was born.
+In June 1983, with the aim of lowering costs to cover all price points and therefore sell more guitars – in mid-1983 Fender released also the high-end Elite Stratocaster, the Standard Stratocaster was significantly revised.
+The jack socket was relocated to the new single layer, 12-screw pickguard, and only one tone control, instead of two, was offered - hence the nickname "2-Knob Stratocaster".

 “The concept was mine and a part of it was all about cost,” Dan Smith said.
 “When I got here in 1981, regular Strats were almost a thousand bucks without a case.
 We had to compete with the stuff coming in from off-shore, so we were looking at ways to cut costs.
 One was to relocate the jack to the pickguard.
 That let us to remove a ferrule [the standard output jack], which was a chrome-plated part and cost us three or four bucks or whatever it was. [...]
 The new wiring harness could be done in one piece and just dropped in, so that cut production time.
 We also reduced the knobs to one volume and one tone.
 So you pull out three dollars of your cost here, and another five bucks there, and another couple of bucks somewhere else.”